By SEMA Washington, D.C., Staff

-SEMA member Tom Brooks, president of Truckin Thunder, with his son T.C. and their ’16 Jeep Wrangler in front of the U.S. Department of the Interior.
+SEMA members Tom Brooks with his son T.C.
+(Truckin Thunder) with their ’16 Jeep Wrangler in front of the U.S. Department of the Interior.

-U.S. Secretary of the Interior Ryan Zinke intends to create a Recreation Advisory Committee to help expand public/private partnerships on America’s public lands.
-The announcement was made in conjunction with a meeting in July at the U.S. Department of the Interior with Outdoor Recreation Industry Roundtable (ORIR) representatives, federal lawmakers and high-ranking officials.
+U.S. Secretary of the Interior Ryan Zinke intends to create a Recreation Advisory Committee to help expand public-private partnerships on America’s public lands.
+The announcement was made in conjunction with a July 18 meeting at the Department of the Interior with Outdoor Recreation Industry Roundtable (ORIR) representatives, federal lawmakers and high-ranking officials.

 The ORIR is comprised of 17 industry associations, including SEMA, representing off-roading, camping, fishing, boating, hiking, archery and other sports.
 Combined, the outdoor recreation industry generates $887 billion per year in economic activity and provides an estimated 7.6 million direct jobs.
 The ORIR’s primary mission is to spotlight the economic value of outdoor recreation and pursue federal policy reforms for rebuilding and expanding the nation’s recreation-related infrastructure.

-At the meeting and outdoor display, roundtable participants gave specific examples on how public/private partnerships can enhance the outdoor recreation experience and positively impact the economy.
-That includes reducing a multi-billion-dollar maintenance backlog, modernizing campsites and extending service hours and seasons.
-Public/private partnerships are already utilized by the National Park Service and other agencies for activities such as managing campgrounds, marinas and restaurants.
+At the meeting and outdoor display, roundtable participants gave specific examples of how public-private partnerships can enhance the outdoor recreation experience and positively impact the economy.
+This includes reducing a multi-billion-dollar maintenance backlog, modernizing campsites and extending service hours and seasons.
+Public-private partnerships are already utilized by the National Park Service and other agencies, such as managing campgrounds, marinas and restaurants.